 Do I have realistic expectations?

-I saved the best for last.
+I saved the best question for last.
 Most bloggers have unrealistic expectations.
 That’s why most blogs get abandoned in 90-days or less.
 It’s a sad reality.
 As a blogger, don’t expect to make a penny your first year.

 It normally takes a few years to make a profit in ANY type of new business.
 That is normal.
-Yes, you can be profitable sooner, but don’t expect it.
+Yes, you could be profitable sooner, but don’t expect it.
 Blogging is a LONG-TERM game.

 A Stanford University study found that the willpower you have at your disposal is limited.
 You can only achieve so much before it dwindles and you begin backsliding.